Addressing Stigma in Social Housing

 Share Addressing Stigma in Social Housing on Facebook Share Addressing Stigma in Social Housing on Twitter Share Addressing Stigma in Social Housing on Linkedin Email Addressing Stigma in Social Housing link

-We will be sharing all the suggestions and feedback raised with the colleague working group and across teams to agree actions.
+We will be sharing all the suggestions and feedback raised with the colleague working group and across teams to agree actions and make changes.

-We will be sharing all the suggestions and feedback raised with the colleague working group and across teams to agree actions.
+We will be sharing all the suggestions and feedback raised with the colleague working group and across teams to agree actions and make changes.

 Share your experience of when you have felt stigma as a tenant of Leeds Federated.